Garbalia: Transport

 Garbalia is connected with Grand Trunk Road by Howrah-Amta Road and it is also connected with Kona Expressway (Mumbai-Kolkata Highway) by Pantihal-Dhulagarh Road.
 Garbalia is connected with South-Eastern Railway by Howrah-Amta Local Railway.

 Train

 Howrah-Amta Local (From Pantihal, Munsirhat or Bargachia Station).
 Garbalia is approximately 3.1 km away from Pantihal railway station, 4.0 km away from Munsirhat railway station and 7.0 km away from Bargachia railway station.

+Other Transportation Services

-Munsirhat-Sankrail trekker route and numerous others transportation systems are also available in Garbalia.
+Munsirhat-Sankrail trekker route, khadarghat-Santoshpur Auto rickshaw route and numerous other transportation systems are also available in Garbalia.

 Education

 Garbalia Rakhal Chandra Manna Institution (founded in 1937) is the only higher secondary School in Balia Pargana and second oldest secondary and oldest higher secondary school in Jagatballavpur Block.
 There is also a secondary girls' school in Balia Pargana-Garbalia Girls' High School.
 Both schools are located at Ichapur.
 There are also numerous Primary Schools in Balia Pargana.
 The nearest college is Sovarani Memorial College which is located at Jagatballavpur.